JustAnother1/SliceAndDaid/doc/Readme.txt

 3. project triangles on Layers
     This is implemented SliceTool(functionality) and  LayerStack(Data) and Layer(Data)

-4. create Layer pixmap
+4. create Layer bitmap

-5. optimize Layer Pixmaps (Infill, Skirt,...)
+5. optimize Layer bitmaps (Infill, Skirt,...)

-6. generate G-Code from Pixmap
+6. generate G-Code from bitmap

 7. optimize GCode (Speed,..)